nanopb/nanopb/docs/reference.rst

                                (max_size must also be defined). fixed_count                    Generate arrays with constant length
-                               (max_count must also be defined).
+                               (max_count must also be defined). package                        Package name that applies only for nanopb generator, as opposed to the .proto file *package* keyword that applies for all languages.
 ============================  ================================================

 These options can be defined for the .proto files before they are converted